nimblehq/ios-templates/.github/wiki/Fastlane.md

 $ bundle exec fastlane buildAndTest
 ```

-After running this lane, it can generate the code coverage report.
+After running this lane successfully, it will generate the code coverage report.

 > See more:
 >